yvanemiliau/antso-asterisk-ubuntu/README.md

 # How to install?

-Just execute install.sh and follow the instrusctions.
+Just execute install.sh as root and follow the instrusctions.